31 RV Camping Tips for Beginners (Helpful Guide)

 by GoRVCamp

 Many RVs have an automatic leveling system that works at the touch of a button.
-For the RVs that don’t, or if your travel trailer uses stabilizing jacks (which aren’t used for leveling), you need to manually level the trailer.
+For those that don’t, or if your trailer has stabilizing jacks (which aren’t used for leveling), you need to manually level the trailer.

 When leveling, set the leveling blocks on the low side of the trailer.
 Then put the wheel chocks on the opposite side.

-Closing the black tank valve will also prevent sewer gasses from venting back into the RV when you flush the toilet.
+Closing the black tank valve will also prevent sewer gasses from venting back into the RV.

 clear glass window condensation moisturePin